 Because this book covers so many different techniques, I think experienced paper crafters might find it a little basic but I think it'd be perfect for a beginner.
 I think it'd also be a good book to flick through to spark ideas for new ways to use your paper stash, and it'd be a great fit for for someone like me who dabbles in paper crafting from time to time but could do with adding some skills to their repertoire!

 Ultimate Papercraft Bible is published by Collins & Brown.
 RRP £25.
 It's available from Amazon UK, Amazon USA, The Book Depository and many other bookshops.

-[Disclaimer: Collins & Brown sent me a free review copy of this book, and the Amazon links in this post are affiliate links]
+[Disclaimer: Collins & Brown sent me a free review copy of this book, and the Amazon & Book Depository links in this post are affiliate links]